5 Fun Fetal Development Facts

 - Your baby can actually taste what you eat!
 Multiple studies have shown that throughout your pregnancy, your little one will taste certain foods since taste and smell travel through the amniotic fluid.
 While this does not harm your baby in any way- the interesting result is that your baby can develop certain food preferences based off of what you eat during your pregnancy!
 Some woman will switch up their diet during their pregnancy to introduce different tastes and smells to their baby.

+Grappling with an unintended pregnancy?
 Learn about your pregnancy options here.

 Sources: